kkipngenokoech/MathsRequiredForAI/linearAlgebra/matrix.md

 2. Leading entry in all non-zero rows is 1
 3. Each column containing leading 1 has zeros in all other entries

+Application of row operations on the matrix to convert it to row echelon form is called `forward substitution`, where rx row is used to modify row ry such that x < y.

+Further reduction of rows can be performed through row operation where rx row is used to modify row ry such that x > y to obtain matrix in reduced row echelon form.
+This operation is called `back substitution`